 Deciding to homeschool is a big step.
 It is a big responsibility to oversee your child’s education.
 Deciding to secular homeschool can make the job seem even more challenging.
-However, there are some tried and true tips that can make the job of secular homeschooling much easier.
+In this article, we give you 10 tips foe secular homeschooling that can make your job much easier.
 Continue reading to learn more, and if you’re interested in joining the SEA Homeschooling community, join our Facebook group or become a member today!

 1. Know why you are choosing a secular homeschool path

 For most homeschoolers, the How (to do it) takes up most of their time.
 Before working on the “How”, it is a good idea to document the “Why.”
 Every secular homeschooler I have ever met had one thing in common.
 We care deeply about our children’s education.
 This is part of our why, but there is usually more to it.
 Writing a mission statement, a brief statement of your Why, will keep you grounded and on track.

 A well-crafted Mission Statement acts as a compass.
 It sets boundaries and provides clarity and direction.
 It provides a guidepost when you feel scattered or overwhelmed.
 It can also be used in moments of indecision when choosing between options and paths.
 And the more innovative and eclectic you are, the more options and possibilities you will look at.
 Your Mission Statement can help you narrow these.

 2. Get to know how your learner learns.

 Children learn in different ways.
 A major benefit of homeschooling is the ability to develop a learner-centered education for your child.
 When you focus on how your child learns, you can connect them with the unique way their brain works.
 Getting to know how your child learns allows you to implement strategies for promoting learning paths where they are naturally skilled as well as provide scaffolding for those your child finds more challenging.

 3. Find your state groups, local co-ops, and local playgroups.